 \section{Introduction}

-The $k$-server problem of Manasse, McGeoch, and Sleator~\cite{ManasseMS_STOC88} is one of the cleanest, simple-looking, and yet profound problems in online computation, and has been actively studied since over three decades.
+The $k$-server problem of Manasse, McGeoch, and Sleator~\cite{ManasseMS_STOC88} is one of the cleanest, simple-looking, and yet profound problems in online computation, and has been actively studied for over three decades.
 The $k$-server problem concerns deciding movements of $k$ mobile servers on an underlying metric space to serve a sequence of online requests.
 Each request is issued at some point of the metric space, and to serve such a request, a server must move to the requested point (unless a server is already present there).
 The cost incurred in the movement of a server is equal to the distance through which the server moves, and the goal is to minimize the total cost.

 Since an online algorithm is required to take its decisions only based on the past inputs, it cannot output the optimal solution, in general.
 An online algorithm for a minimization problem is said to be $c$-\textit{competitive} if, on any instance, it produces a solution whose (expected) cost is at most $c$ times the cost of the optimum solution.
-The competitive ratio of an algorithm is the minimum (technically, the infimum) $c$ such that the algorithm is $c$-competitive.
-The deterministic (resp.\ randomized) competitive ratio of an online minimization problem is the minimum (technically, the infimum) $c$ for which a $c$-competitive deterministic (resp.\ randomized) algorithm exists.
-Note that, unless otherwise specified, we assume that in case of randomized algorithms, the adversarial input is \textit{oblivious}, that is, constructed with the knowledge of the algorithm but without knowledge of the random choices it makes.
+The competitive ratio of an algorithm is the minimum (technically, the infimum of all) $c$ such that the algorithm is $c$-competitive.
+The deterministic (resp.\ randomized) competitive ratio of an online minimization problem is the minimum (technically, the infimum of all) $c$ for which a $c$-competitive deterministic (resp.\ randomized) algorithm exists.
+Note that, unless otherwise specified, we assume that in case of randomized algorithms, the adversarial input is \textit{oblivious}, that is, constructed with the knowledge of the algorithm but not the random choices the algorithm makes.